 Caponata (or ‘Capunata’ in Sicilian) fuses fried eggplant pieces and other vegetables, such as celery, with classic Mediterranean staples olive oil and capers, in a sweet and savory agrodolce sauce.

 Agrodolce sauce is native to Italian cuisine.
-It’s made by reducing both sweet and savory pairings, such as vinegar and sugar, to create a strong, acidic sauce for a range of dishes.
+It’s made by reducing sweet and savory pairings, such as vinegar and sugar, to create a strong, acidic sauce for various dishes.

 Caponata, classed as a salad, is packed with strong flavors.
 It has saltiness, a rich, oily texture, and injections of sweetness and crispiness from the sugar and eggplant.